 When you are designing your ideal kitchen it is very important that you get every detail of the design right.
+Both kitchen design and extractors are important to this regard.
 That way you’ll get the maximum performance and enjoyment from your investment.

-One way of ensuring good quality would be to choose a top chimney brand.
+One way of ensuring good quality kitchen design and extractors would be to choose a top chimney brand.
 But a big question that you will ask is whether you would actually be better installing an electric chimney or whether an exhaust fan might be the best option.

-Here is a look at some of the main points to consider when deciding which option to go for.
+Here is a look at some of the main points to consider when deciding on which kitchen design and extractors to go for.

 Understanding the difference between the two

-A good starting point would be to appreciate the fundamental difference between an electric chimney and an exhaust fan.
+A good starting point with kitchen design and extractors would be to appreciate the fundamental difference between an electric chimney and an exhaust fan.